patnicolas/geometriclearning/README.md

 ![Manifold](images/Manifold_Tgt_Space.png)

-The directory __geometry__ contains the defintion and implementation the various elements of smooth manifolds using __Geomstats__ module.
+The directory __geometry__ contains the definition and implementation the various elements of smooth manifolds using __Geomstats__ module.
 - __Covariant__ and __contravariant__ vectors and tensors
 - __Intrinsic__ and __Extrinsic__ coordinates
 - Riemannian metric tensor